With a Heavy Heart

 The rest of this sentence raises another interesting linguistic question.
 God says, “Go in to Pharaoh, for I have hardened his heart and the heart of his courtiers…” What does the Torah mean by saying that God hardened Pharaoh’s heart?
 A very old tradition holds that this phrase means “to make stubborn.”
 God tells Moses to go in to talk to Pharaoh, but He warns Moses in advance that this will do no good: He has hardened the hearts of Pharaoh and his advisors, so they will continue in their stubborn refusal to let the Israelites depart.

-But this is not the only possibly understanding of Pharaoh’s “heavy heart.”
+But this is probably not the intended meaning of Pharaoh’s “heavy heart.”
 To begin with, it should be pointed out that “heart” in Hebrew is, among other things, the organ of thought (more or less corresponding to the way we use “mind” or “brain” in English).
-As for the Hebrew root “heavy,” k-b-d, it sometimes means “dull,” especially with regard to bodily parts.
-Toward the end of his life, Jacob’s eyes “grew heavy with old age; he could not see.”
+As for the Hebrew root “heavy,” k-b-d, it sometimes means “weigh on” on something and hence impede its proper functioning, especially with regard to bodily parts.
+Toward the end of his life, Jacob’s eyes “grew heavy” [kabedu] with old age; he could not see.”
 Isaiah says, “Make this people’s heart fat (sh-m-n), and make their ears heavy (k-b-d), and close up (sh-‘-h) their eyes, so that they won’t see with their eyes or hear with their ears or understand with their hearts” (Isa 6:10).
-Making someone’s heart “fat” is, like making someone’s ears “heavy”; both words mean to make the bodily organ undiscerning.
-Now in fact, Pharaoh’s heart was said to be undiscerning long before God did anything to his heart (see Exod 7:13-14).
-What God did subsequently was to maintain him in this same state of ignorance.
+Making someone’s heart “fat” is, like making someone’s ears “heavy”; both words mean to impede the bodily organ’s proper functioning.
+In fact, Pharaoh’s heart was said to be heavy long before God did anything to him (see Exod 7:13-14).
+What God did subsequently was simply to keep Pharaoh’s heart from understanding what was really going on.

 One last point, a matter that often confuses native speakers of modern Hebrew.
 In this week’s reading, Pharaoh keeps refusing to shalleaḥ the people.
 To modern speakers this sounds like the common word for “send,” sheloaḥ.
 But why would the Torah be speaking about sending the Israelites anywhere?
 Wasn’t the whole point just to let them go?
 After that, they’ll go wherever they go.